Dr. Ash May, ND

 But, being tough doesn’t mean working yourself into a heart attack.

 I get it.
 I can relate.
 The struggle to balance work and family life is real, and it’s hard.
 I understand waking up early to go to the gym because it’s the only time of the day to squeeze it in.
-I understand having to work a twelve-hour day and then go home and try to muster the energy to wrestle with four very strong and rambunctious boys.
+I understand having to work a twelve-hour day and then going home and trying to muster the energy to wrestle with four very strong and rambunctious boys.

 I have had the same conversations with myself.
 How do I get and stay strong?
 How do I maintain more energy?
 How can I perform better at work?
 How can I perform better at home?